Cheney Stadium: History

 Cheney Stadium is named for Ben Cheney, a local businessman who worked to bring minor league baseball to Tacoma and also was put in control of the project.
-Cheney Stadium was constructed in 42 working days after the San Francisco Giants had committed to moving their Triple-A affiliate from Phoenix if the city could open the stadium for the beginning of the 1960 season.
+Cheney Stadium was constructed in 42 working days after the San Francisco Giants committed to moving their Triple-A affiliate from Phoenix if the city could open the stadium for the beginning of the 1960 season.
 Construction included light towers and wooden grandstand seats from Seals Stadium in San Francisco.
-Several of the wooden grandstand seats are still in place today.
+Several of the wooden grandstand seats are still in place.

-Cheney Stadium has been home to Pacific Coast League baseball continuously since 1960, in the form of seven teams: the Tacoma Giants (1960–65), Cubs (1966–71), Twins (1972–77), Yankees (1978), Tugs (1979), Tigers (A's) (1980–94), and the Rainiers (Mariners) (1995–present).
+Cheney Stadium has been home to Pacific Coast League baseball continuously since 1960, in the form of seven teams: the Tacoma Giants (1960–65), Cubs (1966–71), Twins (1972–77), Yankees (1978), Tugs (1979), Tigers (A's) (1980–94), and Rainiers (Mariners) (1995–present).

-Notable players who played in Cheney Stadium include Baseball Hall of Fame inductees Juan Marichal, Gaylord Perry, Reggie Jackson and Ken Griffey Jr., as well as Tom Kelly, Jose Canseco, Mark McGwire, Jason Giambi, Félix Hernández, Cliff Lee and Alex Rodriguez.
+Notable players who played in Cheney Stadium include Baseball Hall of Fame inductees Juan Marichal, Gaylord Perry, Reggie Jackson, and Ken Griffey Jr., as well as Tom Kelly, Jose Canseco, Mark McGwire, Jason Giambi, Félix Hernández, Cliff Lee, and Alex Rodriguez.

 The stadium hosted the baseball competition of the 1990 Goodwill Games and hosted the 30th annual Triple-A All-Star Game on July 12, 2017.

-It was the Seattle Mariners' alternate training site in 2020 when the COVID-19 pandemic forced the cancellation of the Minor League Baseball campaign and the abbreviation of the Major League Baseball season.
+It was the Seattle Mariners' alternate training site in 2020 when the COVID-19 pandemic forced the cancellation of the Minor League Baseball campaign and abbreviation of the Major League Baseball season.
 The Mariners had previously considered Cheney Stadium for use during the 1994 season after the Kingdome was closed for emergency repairs.

 2011 renovation

 On November 11, 2009, it was announced the City of Tacoma was considering a $30 million renovation to Cheney Stadium.
-Early renovation plans included a new grandstand superstructure, roof and concourse, as well as new concession stands, seats, luxury suites and a restaurant.
+Early renovation plans included a new grandstand superstructure, roof and concourse, as well as new concession stands, seats, luxury suites, and restaurant.
 The proposal drew little controversy from taxpayers.

 On November 19, 2009, the Tacoma Rainiers renewed their lease with the City of Tacoma to keep playing at Cheney Stadium for 32 years.
 The deal relied on the renovation proposal getting passed.
 The proposal, now said to be $28 million in cost, was approved on November 25, 2009.
 The approval means the Rainiers will continue to play in Tacoma until at least 2041, and renovations were completed before the 2011 season.
 The renovations included basic repairs, 16 luxury suites, a kids' "play area", more restrooms and concession stands, and a new restaurant.